Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 If you find yourself terminated or looking for work, but are unable to find re-employment within your field as a result of a non-compete or non-solicitation clause, contact an employment lawyer.
 At Monkhouse Law, we are able to review such clauses and determine whether a legal remedy is available (and necessary).
 It is best to have these clauses reviewed at the outset of employment prior to signing an employment contract, but later reviews are possible and recommended.

-Simply fill out the form below for a free callback from us.
+To arrange your free confidential 30 minute phone consultation simply fill out the form below for a free callback from us.